 And what you distract yourself with will all depend on the depth or intensity you’ve caught your feelings of loneliness at.

-It may be as simple as taking a short walk to align yourself with positive thoughts or it could be as planning your next holiday.
+It may be as simple as taking a short walk to align yourself with positive thoughts or it could be like planning your next holiday.

 It’s all about self-awareness and finding what works for you.

 And remember you’re only lonely if you look around for evidence of loneliness.

 So instead look around for things to be grateful for because at any given time in our life we have much much more things going right for us than the opposite.